Free Tool

 2019

-TikTok Launch + Hype House Founding Member.
+TikTok Launch + Hype House Founding Membership.
 TikTok dance content.
 Hype House founding membership.
 Colorado to Los Angeles creator career transition.
-Lopez brothers sibling partnership established.
+Lopez brothers partnership established.
 The 2019 entry that positioned both brothers within TikTok's first collective at the platform's initial US growth phase.

-Ondreaz Lopez's estimated TikTok post rate is $30,000--$90,000 per placement as an individual creator, reflecting 22 million followers in the 15-25 demographic.
-Combined Lopez brothers placements, when purchased as a dual-channel package, reflect the combined reach premium above each individual's rate: brands pay approximately 1.5-1.8x the individual rate to access both channels simultaneously, rather than 2x, because the audiences overlap partially and the production cost of a single brief covers both channels.
-For TikTok sibling duo and dance creator rate benchmarks, see our celebrity pricing breakdown and influencer pricing guide.
+Ondreaz Lopez's estimated TikTok post rate of $30,000--$90,000 per placement reflects 22 million followers in the 15--25 demographic.
+Combined Lopez brothers placements, when purchased as a dual-channel package, reflect the combined reach premium above each individual's rate: brands pay approximately 1.5--1.8x the individual rate to access both channels simultaneously rather than 2x, because the audiences partially overlap.
+For brands targeting young US Hispanic consumers with bilingual cultural competence, the Lopez brothers combined offering represents the most efficient access to 45 million combined followers in that specific demographic without the cost duplication of two independent campaigns.
+Individual TikTok post pricing context at their follower tier is available in our TikTok influencer pricing guide and celebrity pricing breakdown.

 Related Creators

-Tony Lopez's 23 million TikTok and Ondreaz Lopez's 22 million together form the Lopez brothers commercial unit -- the elder-younger sibling structure that generates biography-as-content (two brothers navigating simultaneous creator success) and dual-audience commercial reach that neither individual could achieve alone.
-Brent Rivera's Huntington Beach-to-Los Angeles creator career and Amp Studios model represent the alternative organizational structure to the Lopez brothers' Hype House path: Rivera building proprietary production infrastructure versus the Lopez brothers leveraging collective membership, but both achieving comparable follower outcomes from the same 2019-2021 TikTok growth window.
+Tony Lopez's 23 million TikTok and Ondreaz Lopez's 22 million together form the Lopez brothers commercial unit -- the elder-younger sibling structure that generates biography-as-content and dual-audience commercial reach that neither individual could achieve alone.
+The brothers' age gap (Ondreaz born 1997, Tony born 1999) positions their respective audiences slightly differently within the 15--25 TikTok demographic, giving brands the generational granularity within a single creator partnership that they cannot otherwise purchase efficiently.
+Brent Rivera's Huntington Beach-to-Los Angeles creator career and Amp Studios model represent the alternative organizational structure to the Lopez brothers' Hype House path: Rivera building proprietary production infrastructure versus the Lopez brothers leveraging collective membership, but both achieving comparable follower outcomes from the same 2019--2021 TikTok growth window, demonstrating that collective and independent organizational structures can produce equivalent reach at the right platform timing.

 Sources